 Do you know why it is important to identify your animals?
 Do you know how to properly identify animals?

-Written by Carol K. Ward, County 4-H Agent, Rutgers Cooperative Extension.
+By Carol K. Ward, County 4-H Agent, Rutgers Cooperative Extension.